ValJ94/ML-practice/README.md

-# Machine Learning Practice Scripts
+# Machine Learning/Data Science Practice Scripts

-This repository contains Python scripts I wrote while learning and practicing different **machine learning algorithms** using [scikit-learn](https://scikit-learn.org/).
+This repository contains Python scripts I wrote while learning and practicing different **machine learning algorithms** using [scikit-learn](https://scikit-learn.org/) and general data science/statistics.

 The goal of this repo is to build up a collection of small, focused scripts that demonstrate:
 - Training models